xhos/xhos/README.md

 <img src="https://i.imgur.com/Wko0YCY.png" align="right" width="150">

-I mostly write Go, but I'll reach for Rust or Python occasinally.
-I can also do webdev if I really have to (next.js maily)
+i mostly write Go, but occasionally reach for Rust or Python. i can also do some web development if i really have to, mainly with Next.js.

-big fan of spending days automating something that takes 30 seconds manually
+big fan of spending days automating something that takes 30 seconds manually.

-**what I'm currently working on:**
+**what i'm currently working on:**
+- [yawn](https://github.com/xhos/yawn) - a minimalistic yet good-looking TUI greeter. it's so boring you'd wanna yawn after using it, and boring is exactly what a greeter should be
-- [nixdots](https://github.com/xhos/nixdots) - my entire digital life as code, nixos flake used on 5+ machines. yes, I put nixos on everything. no, I don't have a problem, thanks for asking
+- [nixdots](https://github.com/xhos/nixdots) - my entire digital life as code. nixos flake used on 5+ machines. yes, i put nixos on everything. no, i don't have a problem, thanks for asking
 - [arian](https://github.com/xhos/ariand) - a finance tracker that's definitely overengineered for what it does. built it because existing FOSS solutions are either annoying or too rigid
 - see pins below for other recent stuff